Deep Dive: The Life and Legacy of Mana-Zucca

 After her stint in Europe, Mana-Zucca returned to the United States, eloping with Irwin M. Cassel.
 The couple split time between her home in New York City and his in Miami, Florida.
 He wrote the lyrics to her song I Love Life in 1923 and, after the birth of their first and only child in 1926, they put down permanent roots in Miami.

 In total, Mana-Zucca composed two operas, a ballet, several orchestral works, chamber music, and a collection of 366 piano pieces called My Musical Calendar.
 Pianist Nanette Kaplan Solomon drew from that collection for her 2015 album, Badinage: The Piano Music of Mana-Zucca.
-It is our Album of the Week this week.
-Listen for the music of Mana-Zucca throughout the week on Classical KUSC and marvel at the compositional talent of a woman, successful in her day, but whose music has become lesser-known now 37 years after her death.
+We showcased this album as our Album of the Week, marveling at the compositional talent of a woman, successful in her day, but whose music has become lesser-known now 37 years after her death.